Cepher-Bible/Kjv-Style-Covenant-Just/OLD-TESTAMENT/TORAH/GENESIS.md

 and if thou doest not well, sin croucheth at the door;

-and unto thee is his turning —
+and unto thee is her turning —

-but thou must rule over him.
+but thou must rule over her.

 \p